DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 ### How do I get X Weapon/Armor?<br />
    Every single thing in this modlist can be acquired ingame through natural progression.
 If you want to skip that, then download the Star Wars Genesis Encyclopedia in my Discord and find the base game equivalent of the Weapon/Armor you want.
 Google the ID of that item and spawn it in with console commands.
 I DO NOT SUPPORT ANYTHING IN THE WORKBENCHES.
 You are free to use stuff in the workbenches but they are not balanced around Star Wars Genesis and may even be buggy.
 ### Why no lightsabers?<br />
-   There are a few lightsaber and Jedi/Sith mods but it just doesn't really work or feel immersive, especially with this game's poor melee combat.
+   There are a few lightsaber and Jedi/Sith mods out there but it just doesn't really work or feel immersive, especially with this game's poor melee combat.
 I will add lightsabers when they are ready with proper animations, deflection, and dismemberment.
 To be fair, the odds of the average person in Star Wars encountering a Jedi/Sith in this era is pretty low anyway.
 Just make it part of your headcannon lol.

 ## **Controller Support**
 1. Disable _**BAKA Hold to Sprint**_ under Gameplay